SriSougandhika/SriSougandhika/README.md

 - **Machine Learning 101** - Contains simple and beginner-friendly machine learning algorithm implementations
 - **Credit Card Fraud Detection** - Detects fraudulent transactions using a random forest classifier and handles class imbalance through under-sampling
 - **Lung Cancer Detection** - Detected cancerous and benign with 96% accuracy and interpreted with Grad-CAM heatmap visualizations
+- **Social Media Sentiment Analysis** - Classifies text as positive or negative, through random forests and uses SHAP for interpretability

 #### 🧠 Deep Learning
 - **Emotion Recognition** – Using CNN on a photo dataset, we will try to recognize various emotions